nickward13/serverless-lab-docs/README.md

 # serverless-lab-docs

-This repo contains documents used in the Microsoft Serverless and Microservices cloud workshops.
+This repo contains documents used in the Microsoft Serverless cloud workshops.